 Every child is unique and the search for a school must reflect this.
 Preferences on academics, location, student body make-up, optimal year of entry, international recognition and branding, extra-curricular activities, are always factored in.

-Register at www.bessa.asia to get free tickets so that you can discover and meet representatives from the top British boarding schools, colleges and professional tutors.Go to BESSA's website
+Registration opens in June 2019 at www.bessa.asia for free tickets.
+Come discover and meet representatives from the top British boarding schools, colleges and professional tutors.Go to BESSA's website

 Stephanie has been instrumental in our boarding school search.
 Throughout the process, she has been able to provide timely advice and sound recommendations specific to my son.
 She invested time and patience to understand his interests, preferences as well as his strengths, in addition to our own requirements as parents.
 At first, we were working on the assumption of a 2016 admission because we were late initiating the process for 2015.
 However, Stephanie was quick to act and advise us when we decided to bring forward his admission to September 2015.
 I believe she played a pivotal role in the resulting offers received by our son and, in particular, the opportunity for him to be admitted to his first choice school.